Glasgow 2014: Northern Ireland win first golds as Scots also shine

 Flynn beat Northern Ireland's Joe Fitzpatrick before Taylor outclassed the awkward Namibian Junias Jonas.

-In the evening session England won four more gold medals to top the boxing medal table.
+In the evening session England won four more gold medals to

 Northern Ireland's boxers have won a remarkable nine medals in all - two gold, two silver and five bronze - out of a total medal tally of 12.